 This cosmetic approach is not used to diagnose or treat underlying venous disease, varicose veins, deep vein thrombosis or other circulatory conditions.

-Before any treatment, your practitioner will:
+Before any procedure is performed, your practitioner will:

-• Explain the proposed procedure, potential benefits, limitations and alternatives (including not treating)
+• explain the proposed procedure, limitations and alternatives, including choosing not to proceed

-• Discuss possible risks and side effects, including less common but more significant complications
+• discuss possible risks and side effects, including less common but more serious complications

 Frequently Asked Questions